How to prevent drowsy driving

 A Final note: How to prevent drowsy driving.

-Drowsing driving is not a good story for anyone, Not for the driver or for the fellow passengers on the vehicle.
+Drowsing driving is not a good story for anyone, Not for the driver or the fellow passengers in the vehicle.

 Drowsy driving is a risk to persons on the road.